-Now that we’re a member of the PayPal family, we’re switching from our Swedish e-money licence, which was issued by the Swedish Financial Supervisory Authority, to PayPal’s licence as a credit institution issued by the Luxembourg financial sector authority – the Commission de Surveillance du Secteur Financier.
+Now that we’re a member of the PayPal family, we’re providing our services under PayPal’s licence as a credit institution issued by the Luxembourg financial sector authority – the Commission de Surveillance du Secteur Financier.

 As a credit institution, we’re required to collect some additional information from our customers.

 Why we need to know our customers

 When you sign up for a Zettle account, we’ll ask you a number of questions and we’ll continue to do so every now and then as time goes by.
 Sometimes we do this in your app, sometimes on my.zettle.com, and occasionally by email or by phone.

 We take your safety very seriously and these questions help us to protect you.